amr-abdelhamid/refbook/manuscript/intro.md

 **Technical hero**

-This is a very common.
+This is a very common workaround.
 Hire a highly qualified technical person and give him full authority and power.
-People usually expect that such a person is magically capable (someway or another) to fix things up and turn around the code from being cluttered and spaghetti to structured, readable, understandable and changeable.
+People usually expect that, such a person is magically capable (someway or another) to fix things up and turn around the code from being cluttered and spaghetti to structured, readable, understandable and changeable.

 There are two fundamental problems with this approach:
 1. Such persons are very expensive and may not be affordable by many organizations.
-If this is the only way to go, then refactoring has become a luxury product only attainable by big and wealthy organizations.
+If this is the only way to go, then refactoring has become a luxury product that is only attainable by big and wealthy organizations.
 For all others, hard luck.
 What we aspire, instead, is to enable all software people to refactor their own code themselves; regardless of their seniority or technical expertise.
-This is more sustainable, although requires some more time and effort.
+This is more sustainable, although requires more time and effort.
 2. Beware that a technical hero may well take wrong refactoring decisions, especially if nobody is reviewing his work.
 Such decisions may lead the whole team into a dead end and waste so much time.
 Having full power and authority may also lead very easily to what I called a [Technical Glut Trab](#thetrab) described below.

 **As per the book**